Skip to content

 • Providing training and education to researchers, policymakers, and public citizens about OS practices

-• Evaluating the impact of OS practices and make recommendations for future improvement
+• Evaluating the impact of OS practices and making recommendations for future improvement

-• Good understanding of data management, including data storing, analysis and sharing according to the FAIR and OS principles
+• Good understanding of (personal and non-personal) data management, including data storing, analysis, and sharing according to the FAIR and OS principles

 • Communication